wikimedia/wikipedia-ios/README.md

 # Building

 Requires [Xcode 5 or higher](https://itunes.apple.com/us/app/xcode/id497799835) on Mac OS X, with the bundled iOS 7 SDK.
+You may need to get Xcode 5.1 beta with iOS 7.1 beta to support the latest storyboard - it's available at [developer.apple.com](https://developer.apple.com/) after signing in with your Apple ID.

 Standard Xcode project stuff: check out the repo, open Wikipedia-iOS.xcodeproj in Xcode 5, pick a device or simulator target and hit ⌘R.